amos-teo/Portfolio-Data-Generator/README.md

 This code uses the yfinance package to pull out prices for the time period.
 Thereafter, it will use those prices to calculate daily holdings.

+Additional asset class and industry data is required in order to run asset allocation analysis.

 The daily holdings will be used as the basis for performance calculations.

-The demo includes Cash, Public Equities and Funds where prices are available on Yahoo Finance.
+The demo ("Transaction_Demo") includes Cash, Public Equities and Funds where prices are available on Yahoo Finance.

 The code can be used for transactions like Purchase, Sale, Money In or Out, Distributions or Contributions.